cpbotha/cpbotha.github.io/content/posts/2005-11-23-ironpython-video-demonstration-by-jim-hugunin.md

 ---
 Start [here][1].

-Unfortunately, it seems you do need IE (Firefox won&#8217;t do) on Windows to view this video.
-I guess that&#8217;s an interesting hint of IronPython&#8217;s ideological problems as well.
+Unfortunately, it seems you do need IE (Firefox won’t do) on Windows to view this video.
+I guess that’s an interesting hint of IronPython’s ideological problems as well.

 That being said, the demo is pretty cool.
 The seamless sharing of .NET objects between for example C# and Python is impressive.